pawnmuncher/Tryhackme.com-autoAddTime-/README.md

 ## Description

-_This little script simply simualtesd a mouse click of the "add time" button on any live tryhackme lab machine._
+_This little script simply simulates a mouse click of the "add time" button on any live tryhackme lab machineat a preset interval._

 ## Setup/Installation Requirements